Plugins

 When enabled, it allows to automatically retrieve context history using @ tags, e.g. use @123 in question to use summary of context with ID 123 as additional context.
 Default: False

-• Enable: get date range context list cmd.get_ctx_list_in_date_range
+• Tool: get date range context list cmd.get_ctx_list_in_date_range

 Allows get_ctx_list_in_date_range command execution.
 If enabled, it allows getting the list of context history (previous conversations).
 Default: True

-• Enable: get context content by ID cmd.get_ctx_content_by_id
+• Tool: get context content by ID cmd.get_ctx_content_by_id

 Allows get_ctx_content_by_id command execution.
 If enabled, it allows getting summarized content of context with defined ID.
 Default: True

-• Enable: count contexts in date range cmd.count_ctx_in_date
+• Tool: count contexts in date range cmd.count_ctx_in_date

 Allows count_ctx_in_date command execution.
 If enabled, it allows counting contexts in date range.
 Default: True